 The goal of this IPTDS site prioritization report is to develop a framework (i.e., decision-making process) which will assist in making recommendations transparent, and repeatable into the future.
-We do acknowledge that for some MPGs, populations, and/or IPTDS sites, “gray areas” occasionally exist which must consider RM&E objectives as well as e.g., logistics, operational costs, site reliability, site feasibility, etc. For example, adult escapement into steelhead and spring/summer Chinook salmon populations in the South Fork Salmon River could be monitored without SFG; however, detections at SFG are used to inform inseason management of the spring/summer Chinook salmon fishery and given increases in read range (and detection probabilities) after recent (August 2023) upgrades, is being considered to monitor reach-specific juvenile survival.
-Detections at SFG further aid in accuracy and precision to sites upstream (e.g., ZEN, KRS, ESS) as it provides a main branching point in the patch occupancy model and the SFMAI-s and SFSEC-s populations contain a high B-run component, and thus, SFG is considered for continued funding under the project despite not being necessary to achieve minimum ASMS guidelines.
-As another example, the CRLOL-s population in Lolo Creek could continue to be monitored using LC1 and LC2, as configured; however, LC2 is in a location difficult for O&M and so alternate configurations could be considered in Lolo Creek to reduce long-term costs.
+We do acknowledge that for some MPGs, populations, and/or IPTDS sites, “gray areas” occasionally exist which must consider RM&E objectives as well as e.g., logistics, operational costs, site reliability, site feasibility, etc. For example, the CRLOL-s population in Lolo Creek could continue to be monitored using LC1 and LC2, as configured; however, LC2 is in a location difficult for O&M and so alternate configurations could be considered in Lolo Creek to reduce long-term costs.